Authentic Cadiz-style Cuttlefish and Potato Stew with Turmeric Recipe

 If you love Andalusian gastronomy, you can't miss this delicious cuttlefish and potatoes stew, a typical recipe from the region of Cádiz that will transport you to the most authentic flavours of southern Spain.
 In this version, we've also added a touch of turmeric, a spice with multiple health benefits - read on to find out how to prepare this tasty and healthy dish in your kitchen.

-The story goes that the first ships coming from America loaded with potatoes were not very popular in the Court.
+The story goes that the first ships from America loaded with potatoes were not very popular in the Court.
 So the humble people in Cadiz started to use it as a base for their diet.
-In times of hunger, this bulb filled the stomach and was easy to grow in our climate.
+In times of hunger, this bulb filled the stomach and grew easily in our climate.

 However, the cuttlefish was already used for cooking in a stew in which its ink was added.
 Perhaps the Arabic influence of Andalusian cuisine with the potatoes from America merged to create this traditional stew called "Sepia en Amarillo".

-This recipe is also unique because I have used for the first time the Cocot, Le creuset.
+This recipe is also unique because I have used the Cocot, Le Creuset, for the first time.
 Michelle Moglia, one of my most loyal and dearest followers, has gifted it to us.
 Merci beaucoup, Michelle; you make us happy, and the truth is that it is a pleasure to cook with this jewel.

 - Preparation time 20 min

 - Cooking time 40 min

 - 750 g / 1,7 lb / 26,5 oz diced Cuttlefish